-New test coordinators must create a new account at
+New test coordinators must create a new account at https://center.ncsu.edu/ncauth and verify the email address.

-https://center.ncsu.edu/ncauth.
 The regional accountability staff will then assign the test coordinator to the appropriate organization and assign applicable user roles in NCTest Admin.
-NCTest Admin will enable the test coordinator's access to TNN News, administrative documents, and the test materials ordering system, the secure shell, as well as additional test administration resources.
+NCTest Admin will enable the test coordinator's access to TNN News, administrative documents, the test materials ordering system, the secure shell, and to other test administration resources.
 For additional information about NCTest Admin, refer to the NCTest Admin Guide posted on TNN > NC Education and NCTest Admin Guidance.